Linuxfabrik/monitoring-plugins/check-plugins/snmp/README.rst

 * | Ignore in Perfdata (Bool, either "False", "True", or empty)
   | By default, all numeric values are automatically returned as perfdata objects.
 Set to ``True`` to exclude this item from the perfdata list.
 * | Perfdata Alert Thresholds (Python tuple)
   | Add warning and critical thresholds to performance data by defining a valid Python tuple - first element for warning, second one for critical.
-Use double quotes around the tuple, as comma is the separator between fields.
-Normally, the values of WARN and CRIT should be repeated here to have the really used thresholds written into the performance data.
+Use double quotes around the tuple because the comma is the separator between the fields.
+Normally, the values of WARN and CRIT should be repeated here so that the actual thresholds used are written to the performance data.

 The output would be something like this